fportillo/dsotm-canvas/README.md

 The Dark Side Of The Moon Html5 Canvas POC

 ## Getting Started
-Just clone this repo and open the index.html file.
+Just clone this repo and open the index.html file in your browser.

 ## Motivation
 Some time ago I decided to take a look at the Canvas API.